xljiulang/CYarp/README.md

 | ab->cyarp->nginx | 14216.45            | 1.01      | 10  | 12  |
 | ab->frp->nginx   | 6504.36             | 0.46      | 20  | 49  |

 ### Demo and experience

 1. Run the `Host/CYarpServer` project
 2. Run the `Host/CYarpClient` project
-3. When PostMan requests `http://localhost`, it receives `401` authorization failed
+3. When Postman requests `http://localhost`, the response is `401` (authorization failed)
-4. Add PostMan's Auth, select Bearer Token, and use the following test token to request
+4. In Postman, add an Authorization header, select Bearer Token, and use the following test token

 > test token